csharrison/prio-documents/draft-pda-protocol.md

 ~~~

 We sometimes refer to this message as the *report*.
 The message contains the
-`task_id` of the previous request.
-It also includes the time (in seconds since
+`task_id` of the corresponding PDAParam value.
+It also includes the time (in seconds
-the beginning of UNIX time) at which the report was generated.
+since the beginning of UNIX time) at which the report was generated.
 This field is
 present to ensure that each report is included in at most one batch.
 The rest of
 the message consists of the encrypted input shares, each of which has the following
 structure: